microsoft/vscode-ai-toolkit/README.md

 ### Prerequisites

-AI Toolkit will run locally on NVIDIA GPUs for the preview, or run remotely via cloud resource with GPU, so please make sure to check your environment.
-For local run, WSL Ubuntu distro 18.4 or greater should be installed and is set to default prior to using AI Toolkit.
+AI Toolkit Preview will run locally.
+Depends on the model you selected, some tasks have Windows and Linux support only, MacOS support is coming soon.
+For local inference or fine-tune, depends on the model you selected, you may need to have GPU such as NVIDIA GPUs for the preview.
+If you run remotely the cloud resource needs to have GPU, please make sure to check your environment.
+For local run on Windows + WSL, WSL Ubuntu distro 18.4 or greater should be installed and is set to default prior to using AI Toolkit.
 [Learn more how to install Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and [changing default distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed).

 ### Install AI Toolkit Preview